vinitapenmatsa/Triangle-Challenge/README.md

 # Implementation Details

-Using Java + Spring boot to implement this challenge
+using Java + Spring boot to implement this challenge.

 # Test Results